 Director of Development

 Lisa Devitt Handley oversees development operations at St. Vincent de Paul Society of San Francisco.
 She has extensive non-profit experience in strategic planning and development with a particular focus on creating full life cycle development strategies that include associated communications, marketing, and program assessment.
 She has held senior development roles in private education and in art institutions, such as the San Francisco Museum of Modern Art.
-Lisa has extensive experience in driving social impact, which includes her previous role in managing a global Corporate Social Responsibility (CSR) program and corporate foundation.
+Lisa has extensive experience in driving social impact, which includes her previous role managing a global Corporate Social Responsibility (CSR) program and corporate foundation.

 Director of Human Resources

 Lois Dutton has worked in the non-profit sector for over 30 years.
 Lois holds a PHR certification in addition to her certification in accounting.
 She has worked in business management at various non-profits in the Bay Area, including Bishop O’Dowd, Jesuit School of Theology, Pacifica Foundation, and Heald College where she was awarded Business Manager of the Year in 1992.
 While at Pacifica Foundation, she took part in the strategic planning to handle the union uprising where she successfully negotiated union bargaining contracts and took on CFO duties.
 Lois has successfully managed people for over 20 years.
 Since 2009 she has managed the HR needs of St. Vincent de Paul Society of San Francisco's 100 employees.